By Stephen Beck | February 20, 2025

 5. After 30 minutes, discard any water remaining in the bottom tray, if any.

-6. For other media types, you’ll perform similar steps.
+6. For other media types, you’ll do similar steps.

 General Guidelines

 Table 1 provides general guidelines for popular microgreens.
-Notice the short harvest intervals and that the various types offer a broad range of flavors.
+Notice the short harvest intervals and the various types, which offer a broad range of flavors.
+Regulate temperature and light as follows.

 Microgreen variety Seeding (g/1020 tray) Seed presoak Covered time Estimated time to harvest Seed cost per pound* Seed cost per tray Flavor